adelarja/alchemy_university/blockexplorer/README.md

 I also added a new React Component called `Transactions.js`.
 It allows us to pass a transaction hash and returns a pretty printed json string with information about the transaction.
 For that, `alchemy.core.getTransactionReceipt(transactionHash)` was used.

+Finally, I added a `TransactionsList.js` component.
+It allows us to pass a block hash and get a list of the transaction hashes of that block.
+It helps if you want to easily find a hash to test the `Transaction.js` component.
+First you can put a block hash (for example, the last block hash that is showed in the react app) and fin a list of transaction hashes.
+Then, you can choose one of the transaction hashes and analyze it details with the `Transaction.js` component.